If you have some money and are looking to make it grow, it’s important to take some time and figure out what your major options are before beginning.

 Successful investing, most evidence seems to indicate, is more about being rational than intelligent.
 You don’t need a ridiculous IQ, but you do need to be able to detach your emotions from your reason, and be able to identify when you’re doing something irrational with your money.
 In that sense, being an intelligent investor actually means being a rational investor.

-Investing vs Gambling: The Key Difference
+Investing vs Gambling- The Key Difference

 But that’s not how it works, even though there is always a degree of chance involved.

-Investing means to buy an asset with a high probability that it will produce substantial cash flow or capital appreciation over time, and grow your wealth.
+To invest money means to buy an asset with a high probability that it will produce substantial cash flow or capital appreciation over time, and grow your wealth.

-Performing discounted cash flow analysis, or at least understanding the basics of it, is a good start on being able to differentiate between an investment and a speculation because it helps you determine the maximum amount of money you should pay now compared to the cash flow you expect to receive over time.
+Performing discounted cash flow analysis, or at least understanding the basics of it, is a good start on being able to differentiate between an investment and a speculation, because it helps you determine the maximum amount of money you should pay now compared to the cash flow you expect to receive over time.